Skip to main content

 • Several instances of ospreys – both chicks and adults - in the Trossachs becoming tangled in cut fishing line.
 This has been the suspected cause of nest failure in some cases.
 One case on Loch Awe and another in Lorne involved an entangled chick that had also wound its nest-mates into the fabric of the nest and all would have died without FLS intervention.

 • Disturbance caused to forest raptors such as buzzard, sparrow hawk, red kite and goshawk from an extensive network of unofficial bike tracks through Achray Forest in areas of mature, thinned conifers.
-There’s a similar scenario in Dunardy Forest nr Lochgilphead where a track passes immediately below an osprey nest tree.
+There’s a similar scenario in Dunardry Forest nr Lochgilphead where a track passes immediately below an osprey nest tree.

 • Disturbance of waterbird species on Loch Morlich, where they now use only a tiny part of the loch, most distant from beach.